NAM and SaaS/Managed unification gives you a complete insight into your application performance.

 For automatically detected web sites, served by the web servers such as Tomcat or Apache, you gain access to Dynatrace application performance analysis.

-For each host on which you deploy Dynatrace OneAgent, you gain insight into host performance measures with the access to the log analytics.
+For each host on which you deploy Dynatrace OneAgent, you gain insight into host performance measures with access to the log analytics.

 Are there any known limitations of the unification?